alibaba/higress/plugins/wasm-cpp/extensions/jwt_auth/README_EN.md

 var signature = HMACSHA256(encodedString, '$secret');
 ```

-These three parts are then concatenated using periods to form the complete JWT string as shown in the example in section 1.3.2.
+These three parts are then concatenated using periods to form the complete JWT string as shown in the example at the beginning of this section.

 #### 1.3.3 Time validity

 The gateway will verify the exp field in the token.
 Once this field has expired, the gateway will consider the token invalid and reject the request directly.
 The expiration time value must be set.

-1.3.4 Several Characteristics of JWT
+#### 1.3.4 Several Characteristics of JWT

 1. By default, JWT is not encrypted and cannot write secret data into JWT.
 2. JWT can not only be used for authentication but also for exchanging information.
 Using JWT effectively can reduce the number of times servers query the database.